Chris Webber: College career

 The game marked the end of Webber's acclaimed two-year collegiate basketball career.
 In his second season, he was a first team All-American selection and a finalist for the John R. Wooden Award and Naismith College Player of the Year.
-These awards and honors have been vacated due to University of Michigan and NCAA sanctions related to the University of Michigan basketball scandal.
+These awards and honors have been vacated due to NCAA sanctions related to Webber's eligibility in the University of Michigan basketball scandal.
 In that scandal, Webber received over $200,000 from a local booster while playing basketball for Michigan.
-Webber was convicted of perjury and banned from any affiliation with the Michigan program until 2013.
+Webber was deemed to be an ineligible player by the NCAA, convicted of perjury and banned from any affiliation with the Michigan program until 2013.

 Despite the ban, Webber attended the 2013 NCAA Men's Division I Basketball Championship game between Michigan and Louisville.
 He apparently watched the game from a private suite, rather than in the grandstands near courtside, where the other members of the Fab Five watched the game together.
 Webber posted on Twitter before the game: "I'm here at the Georgia Dome to show my support for the Michigan men's basketball team in its quest for a National Championship.
 I've known some of the players on the team since they were kids and I am excited for them and all of the student athletes on the court tonight who are wearing the Michigan uniform.
 It has been a great season and I wish them all the best."